henryhawke/taxify/webapp/articles/news/en/2023/09/15/wbso-2023-epics-collaboration-platform.md

 thumbnail: /news/2023/09/15/WBSO2023.png
 ---

 ELSOUL LABO B.V.
 (Headquarters: Amsterdam, Netherlands) is pleased to announce that the Epics Collaboration Platform has been selected for the 2023 WBSO (Advanced Scientific Research and Development) project by the Dutch Government.
-This platform includes both the Epics and Taxify frameworks.
+This platform includes both the Epics and Taxfy frameworks.

 ## What is Epics?